 *Alarm Priority and Alert Type inclusion location is either-or.
 Either both are indicated in components of the same OBX-8 Abnormal Flags field of the OBX segment occurrence associated with the alert indication or both as separate OBX segment occurrences, one for MDC_ATTR_ALERT_TYPE and one for MDC_ATTR_ALARM_PRIORITY.
 The OBX-8 components approach is deprecated.
 All new implementations are to use the separate OBX segments approach.
 The effectivity is such that the Alert Manager shall implement the new approach in addition to the original approach.
 The new approach takes precedent over the original approach.
 If both approaches are present, the Alert Manager shall ignore the original approach.

+Table B.8.5-2: Report Alert (PCD-04) Facet Usage by Alert Type